-79. The communicant and the Party concerned agree that the operation of Uniland's cement plant in the municipality of Santa Margarida i els Monjos is an activity listed in paragraph 3 (mineral industry) of annex I of the Convention and specifically an installation for the production of cement clinker in rotary kilns with a production capacity exceeding 500 tons per day.
-In addition, the parties agree that the expansion of the waste to be used for energy recovery in the cement plant permitted by the decision of 3 June 2010 is a "change or extension" of the above activity in accordance with paragraph 22 of annex I, albeit in the Party concerned's view, not one meeting the criteria/thresholds in that annex.66

-80. The communicant further submits that the burning of waste in the cement plant constitutes a (new) activity subject to paragraph 5 (waste management) of annex I (see para.
+- 79. The communicant and the Party concerned agree that the operation of Uniland's cement plant in the municipality of Santa Margarida i els Monjos is an activity listed in paragraph 3 (mineral industry) of annex I to the Convention, and specifically an installation for the production of cement clinker in rotary kilns with a production capacity exceeding 500 tons per day.
+In addition, the parties agree that the expansion of the waste to be used for energy recovery in the cement plant permitted by the decision of 3 June 2010 is a "change or extension" of the above activity in accordance with paragraph 22 of annex I, albeit in the view of the Party concerned, not one meeting the criteria/thresholds in that annex.72 - 80.
+The communicant further submits that the burning of waste in the cement plant constitutes a (new) activity subject to paragraph 5 (waste management) of annex I (see para.
 48 above).
-The Party concerned disputes this allegation, submitting that the use of waste in the facility must be classified as energy recovery to substitute a conventional fuel and not as waste management.67

-81. The Committee notes the title of the environmental permit issued on 3 June 2010 permitting the activity in question, namely "Ruling of 3 June 2010, on the incorporation of a substantial change, due to the expansion of the waste to be used for energy recovery, to the environmental authorization of 16 January 2007 of Uniland Cementera, S.A. located in the municipality of Santa Margarida i els Monjos".68 Moreover, according to the description of the project provided by the developer and annexed to the permit, the relevant change is stated to be "the partial replacement of this fuel (maximum 33% energy replacement) using the following as alternative fuels: "Combustible waste - WDF from the urban solid waste that has been classified, dried and ground (waste with code CER 191210, classified as not special); sludge from the wastewater treatment plant (waste with code CER 190805, classified as not special)".69

-82. The Committee finds correct the parties' common view that the operation of Uniland's cement plant itself was an activity referred to in paragraph 3 (mineral industry) of annex I and thus subject to article 6, paragraph 1(a) of the Convention.
-The Committee also finds correct the parties' common view that the environmental permit of 3 June 2010 was a change or extension of the cement plant activity in the sense of paragraph 22 of annex I of the Convention.
-Since the change in itself did not meet the criteria/threshold set out in paragraph 3 of the annex, the Committee finds that the change was subject to article 6, paragraph 1 (b) of the Convention and accordingly, it was up to the Party concerned to determine whether it may have a significant effect on the environment and consequently subject to the requirements of article 6.
-The fact that an Environmental Impact Study was carried out for the project70 indicates that the authorities of the Party concerned considered that the change may have a significant effect on the environment, in line with the wording of article 6. paragraph 1 (b) (see also para.
-45 above) and the Party concerned has not denied that the provisions of article 6 were indeed applicable.
-The Committee thus finds that the modification approved through the environmental permit of 3 June 2010 was an activity subject to the provisions of article 6 by virtue of article 6, paragraph 1 (b).
+The Party concerned disputes this allegation, submitting that the use of waste in the facility must be classified as energy recovery to substitute a conventional fuel and not as waste management.73 - 81.
+The Committee notes the title of the environmental permit issued on 3 June 2010 permitting the activity in question, namely "Ruling of 3 June 2010, on the incorporation of a substantial change, due to the expansion of the waste to be used for energy recovery, to the environmental authorization of 16 January 2007 of Uniland Cementera, S.A. located in the municipality of Santa Margarida i els Monjos".
+Moreover, according to the description of the project provided by the developer and annexed to the permit, the relevant change is stated to be "the partial replacement of this fuel (maximum 33% energy replacement) using the following as alternative fuels: "Combustible waste [waste derived fuel] from the urban solid waste that has been classified, dried and ground (waste with code CER 191210, classified as not special); sludge from the wastewater treatment plant (waste with code CER 190805, classified as not special)".
+The substantial permit is sued to be used for energy recovery, to the environmental authorization of 16 January 2007 of Uniland Cementera, S.A. located in the municipality of Santa Margarida i els Monjos".
+The municipality of Santa Margarida i el - 82.
+The Committee finds correct the parties' common view that the operation of Uniland's cement plant itself was an activity referred to in paragraph 3 (mineral industry) of annex I and thus subject to article 6, paragraph 1 (a), of the Convention.
+The Committee also finds correct the parties' common view that the environmental permit of 3 June 2010 was a change or extension of the cement plant activity in the sense of paragraph 22 of annex I to the Convention.
+Since the change in itself did not meet the criteria/thresholds set out in paragraph 3 of the annex, the Committee finds that the change was subject to article 6, paragraph 1 (b), of the Convention and, accordingly, it was up to the Party concerned to determine whether it may have a significant effect on the environment and consequently be subject to the requirements of article 6.
+The fact that an environmental impact study was

-66 Reply of the Party concerned to Committee's questions following discussion at the Committee's forty-ninth meeting, 17 September 2015, page 11.
+Reply by the Party concerned to Committee's questions following discussion at the Committee's forty-ninth meeting, 17 September 2015, p.
+11.